EnergyLabSmartCharging/Smart-Charging-Wizard/README.md

 _____________________

 # What's behind the magic of the Smart Charging Wizard? 💡
-If you now wonder, how all of that might work, here is some more insight.
+If you now wonder, how all of that might work, here's some more insight.
 You interact with the Smart Charging Wizard, e.g. via a smart device using HyperText Transfer Protocol (HTTP).
 The Smart Charging Wizard runs together with the Charging Session Handler (CSH) and a Message Queuing Telemetry Transport (MQTT) server in a cloud environment.
 Each service is containerized by means of [_Docker_](https://www.docker.com/) and deployed on a [_Kubernetes_](https://kubernetes.io/) cluster.